alicec123/python_webscraper/README.md

 ### 2. Outputs

 The script currently outputs symbol, name, price, percent change, and the timestamp at which it was requested.

+Example Output:
 ```python
 Scraped Stock Data:
 symbol: VOO